 While I was at it, I stumbled upon my stepdaughter's page.
 So I had a little peek at the Pinterest board entitled "My Graduation or 18th Birthday Party".
 I discovered a tabletop s' mores station that used Sternos to roast the marshmallows.
 How adorable would it be to roast your marshmallows, squish them between two graham crackers, and then dip them in the chocolate fountain?
 Then roll it in sprinkles, chocolate chips, or whatever little goodies we can.
 So, yes, we are making a s'mores station!

-To create the s' mores station, I filled a metal serving bowl with coffee beans and placed a sterno in the middle, pushing it down just a little.
-When you light the sterno, it will also heat the coffee beans and create a fragrant coffee aroma.
-Use metal fondue sticks rather than wooden skewers as those can catch fire easily.[caption id="" align="aligncenter" width="500"] In need of a chocolate fountain?
-Take a look at our Chocolate Pro Professional Quality Fondue Fountain.[/caption]
+To create the s' mores station, I filled a serving bowl with coffee beans and placed a Sterno in the middle, pushing it down just a little.
+Lighting the Sterno will also heat the coffee beans and create a fragrant coffee aroma.
+I recommend using metal fondue sticks rather than wooden skewers.
+Why is that?
+Because wooden skewers can catch fire easily.

 I used gold sprinkles because they looked gorgeous on the pink-tinted chocolate.

 I also prepared a platter of strawberries and cherries; since we are using the chocolate fountain, the kids can dip the fruits in, decorate them in the sprinkles and enjoy!

 Since my daughter didn't want a cake, I had to think of something to prepare instead of a cake.
 That's when cupcakes came to my mind.
 They are cakes in tiny, after all.
 Plus, they are easy to make and decorate too!